Seagram’s heiress Clare Bronfman sentenced to almost seven years in prison in NXIVM sex trafficking case

-Even after pleading guilty last year to conspiracy to conceal and harbor aliens for financial gain and fraudulent use of personal identification information — and after learning about Raniere’s secret group called DOS that was designed to coerce and groom women into have sex with him — Bronfman has stood by NXIVM’s leader.
+Even after pleading guilty last year to conspiracy to conceal and harbor aliens for financial gain and fraudulent use of personal identification information — and after learning about Raniere’s secret group called DOS that was designed to coerce and groom women into having sex with him — Bronfman has stood by NXIVM’s leader.

 “NXIVM and Keith greatly changed my life for the better,” Bronfman wrote to the judge before her sentencing.